 Who are we and why are we blogging?

-The Drop In to Moss Landing blog is maintained by graduate students at MLML contributing on a volunteer basis.
+The Drop-In is maintained by MLML graduate students contributing on a volunteer basis.
 The blog represents our individual thoughts, opinions and experiences.
 Our goal in creating this site is to engage and provide resources for future marine scientists and marine science enthusiasts, especially high school and college students and educators.
 Check out our welcome post to learn more about the blog.

-Moss Landing Marine Laboratories is located in the heart of Monterey Bay in Moss Landing, California.
-Our lab facility serves a consortium of seven Cal State campuses in northern and central California: CSU East Bay, CSU Fresno, CSU Monterey Bay, CSU Sacramento, CSU Stanislaus, San Francisco State University, and San Jose State University.
-Moss Landing Marine Laboratories administers a Masters of Science in Marine Science degree for these seven schools and offers research opportunities in all disciplines of marine science, including: marine ecology, the biology of marine plants, invertebrates, fishes, birds, turtles and mammals, oceanography, and marine geology, chemistry, and biogeochemistry.
+MLML is a consortium of seven California State University campuses administered by San José State University.
+MLML administers the Masters of Science in Marine Science degree for these seven schools and offers research opportunities in all disciplines of marine science including marine ecology, the biology of marine plants, invertebrates, fishes, birds, turtles and mammals, oceanography, and marine geology, chemistry, and biogeochemistry.

 MLML operates as a community.
 Our labs are home to about 100 graduate students, with about half coming from California, half from other states and just a few from other countries.
 An additional 20 undergraduates attend classes here.
 Our faculty members teach the majority of our courses.
 Thesis research opportunities and paid positions in research and teaching are available to students thorough our community of 9 faculty, 10 adjuncts, and 6 affiliated programs.